 Houlihan, M., Click, A., & Meky, D. (forthcoming).
-Learn, act, connect: Thriving as an international librarian and global citizen.
-In S. Kostelecky, L. Townsend, & D. Hurley (Eds.)
-Libraries & cultural humility.
+Learn, act, connect: Surviving and thriving in a new culture.
+In S. Kostelecky, L. Townsend, D. Hurley (Eds.), Hopeful visions, practical actions: Cultural humility in library work.
 ALA Editions.

 Borchardt, R., Roh, C., Bruce, S., & Click, A. (2022).
 Are we walking the talk?
 A snapshot of how academic LIS journals are (or aren’t) enacting disciplinary values.
 In the Library with the Lead Pipe.

 Click, A. B., Wiley, C. W., & Houlihan, M. (2021).
 ‘We’re a little different:’ Business information literacy perspectives on the ACRL Framework.
 Communications in Information Literacy, 15(1).
 24–56. https://doi.org/10.15760/comminfolit.2021.15.1.2

 Wiley, C., Houlihan, M., & Click, A. (2020).
 Evidence-based practice in LIS: The systematic review.
 In Fullington, B. West, & F. Albarillo (Eds.), Reflections on practitioner research: a practical guide for information professionals (pp.197-210).
 ACRL.

 Click, A., & Borchardt, R. (2019).
 Library supported open access funds: Criteria, impact, and viability.
 Evidence Based Library and Information Practice 14(4), 21-37. https://doi.org/10.18438/eblip29623